Ice climbing in Iceland is an amazing adventure like no other! From costs to tours, this is all the advice & information you need before you go

-My experience ice climbing in Iceland
+My experience going on a Iceland ice climbing tour

 As I swung my axe over my head it deflected off the glassy wall, a thin scratch the only blemish in an otherwise perfectly smooth surface.